wootguy/resguy/README.md

-# resguy
-Resguy is similar to RESgen, but can find all content that Sven Co-op maps are allowed to customize.
+Resguy is similar to RESgen and FLRGen, but can find all content that Sven Co-op maps are allowed to customize, and only includes what is required.
 It can also find dependencies between files, like T models and model sounds.
-Here is what Resguy will write in your .res files:
+This is what Resguy will write in your .res files:

 - Skybox .tga files
 - Wads that are actually used